eyal-lupu/docker-nginx-healthcheck-webserver/README.md

   ```

 ## Sample HAProxy Configuration
-If an instance of that image is providing application features an front-end HAProxy can use the /health-check URI using a configuration similar to the following (app-A and app-B illustrate A/B deployment)
+If an instance of that image is providing application features a front-end HAProxy can use the /health-check URI using a configuration similar to the following (app-A and app-B illustrate A/B deployment)
 ```
 backend my_app_service
   option httpchk OPTIONS /health-check